What we do

 Donations of collars

 It is still quite unusual for Sri Lankan people to use dog collars.
 Lots of them use wires, chains, cables, ropes, even barbered wire.
 You see lots of dogs with terrible wounds from those 'collars' sometimes wires ingrown deep into their tissues.
-So we started to donate nicely fitting collars to local dog owners to protect their pets from the terrible fate.
+We started to donate nicely fitting collars to local dog owners to protect their pets from the terrible fate.

 Welfare educational project